 If you're stuck and your engine is cranking but not starting, here's the priority order:

-6. Tow to an independent shop (not a dealer — they charge 2x) if the above didn't identify the cause.
-Tell them what you've already ruled out so they don't repeat the work.
+- Tow to an independent shop you choose, not the nearest one (and not a dealer — they charge 2x).
+A local tow runs $75-$150; the shop you picked versus the only one within pushing distance is routinely a $500+ difference.
+Tell them what you've ruled out so they don't repeat — and re-bill — the work.

-Crank-no-start is annoying but rarely an emergency — the car isn't going to get worse if you wait a day to get it diagnosed properly, as long as you stop cranking.
+Crank-no-start is annoying but rarely an emergency — the car won't get worse if you wait a day to diagnose it properly, as long as you stop cranking.
 What gets expensive is rushing to the wrong fix.

 For related diagnoses, see our guides on car won't start with no click (the other side of "won't start"), car clicking when starting, engine knocking (worn plugs cause this too), car shaking at idle (often the same sensors), the general clicking guide, and our complete guide to strange car noises.
 And our story explains why Pulscar exists.